gilbarbara/agent-hub-mcp/commands/markdown/status.md

+---
+allowed-tools: [agent-hub]
-description = "List all registered agents and their capabilities" prompt = """
+description: Show hub status with all registered agents and their capabilities
+---

+# Hub Status

-Show all registered agents in the hub with their roles, capabilities, and collaboration status.
+Show current hub status with all registered agents, their roles, capabilities, and collaboration activity.

 I'll fetch the current agent registry and provide a comprehensive overview:

-⏺ agent-hub - get_agent_status (MCP)()
+⏺ agent-hub - get_hub_status (MCP)()

 ## Agent Overview